redbrick/open-governance/documents/Constitution.md

 **6.14** The Public Relations Officer, along with the Secretary, shall be responsible for the advertising of all functions of the Society through all means possible.

 **6.15** The Public Relations Officer, along with the Secretary, shall deal with external correspondence and maintain record of the contribution of outside bodies have had for the Society.
-They shall endeavour to notify all members of these contributions.
+They shall notify all members of these contributions.

 **6.16** The Systems Administrators shall be held ultimately responsible for the administration, security, and maintenance of the Society's computer systems.
 They shall be responsible for the notification of the Committee in regard to any breaches of the rules and regulations of the system.
 They are hereby authorised to take any administrative action necessary to discharge their duties, so long as such actions are constitutional.
 Such actions are open to review by the Committee.